-- (i) Separate settlements among some of the parties may put considerable pressure on those parties holding out - (ii) Sometimes a claim against a recalcitrant party can be assigned from one settling party to another settling party as a component of a full settlement between those two parties - c.
-Just because a global settlement of all disputes among all parties can not be achieved does not mean the mediation of a large multiple party case was a failure.
+- (i) Separate resolutions among some of the parties may put considerable pressure on those parties holding out - c.
+Just because a global settlement of all disputes among all parties can not be achieved does not mean the mediation of a large multiple party non litigated disputes was a failure.
 The mediator should try to achieve a resolution of as much of the conflict, or as many of the sub conflicts, as possible.
-Such partial settlements often set the stage for a subsequent resolution of the balance.
-Even if the unresolved portion of the dispute is never settled, the mediation will have benefited the parties by having narrowed and better defined the remaining dispute for more efficient and cost effective resolution by traditional litigation, arbitration or public process. - d.
-When most of the dispute can be resolved, but there are specific issues about which there is no agreement, consider a settlement that resolves all but those specific issues, and submits them to binding arbitration - (i) ideally, the arbitration submission can be carefully crafted to produce a speedy and cost effective process - 4.
+Such partial resolutions, and the ideas they generated and collaborative efforts that produced them, often set the stage for a subsequent resolution of the balance. - d.
+When most of the dispute can be resolved, but there are specific issues about which there is no agreement, consider a settlement that resolves all but those specific issues, and submits them to some other decision making process, like a vote or the selection of some third party arbitrator to break the impasse and make a decision for the group that will be binding - (i) ideally, the arbitration submission can be carefully crafted to produce a speedy and cost effective process - 4.
 Should the mediator ever meet with the parties in either a joint session or separate caucuses without their attorneys being present? - a.
 Often mediators suspect that the attorneys are putting on a show for their clients.
-Sometimes, however, it appears the clients are putting on their own show for their attorneys, and the mediator senses that the parties may be far more receptive to conciliatory and collaborative bargaining if they could do so without feeling it would be some sign of weakness in front of, or betrayal of, their own counsel - b.
+Sometimes, however, it appears the clients are putting on their own show for their own attorneys, and the mediator senses that the parties may be far more receptive to conciliatory and collaborative bargaining if they could do so without feeling it would be some sign of weakness in front of, or betrayal of, their own counsel - b.
 If the mediator has a prior relationship with the attorney and has gained the attorney's trust over time, it is not too difficult to arrange a meeting with a party without counsel, or even a joint session with multiple parties without their counsel